thai-chicken/tbd-2023z-phase1/tasks-phase1.md

 <u>Detailed estimation:</u>

 **DISCLAIMER: We assumed that our infrastructure is running a whole month, which equals $730$ hours.
-Also, since our Cloud Composer's number of workers is between $1$ and $3$, we chose $2$ as avarage number of workers.**
+Also, since our Cloud Composer's number of workers is scalable between $1$ and $3$, we chose $2$ as avarage number of workers.**

 1. Cloud Composer